diemquynhtran/AWS/README.md

 # WS Well-Architected Tool
 - là một công cụ giúp bạn kiểm tra, đánh giá và cải thiện kiến trúc của các ứng dụng và hệ thống đang chạy trên AWS
 - AWS Trusted Advisor là một dịch vụ của Amazon Web Services (AWS) cung cấp các khuyến nghị và thực hành tốt nhất (best practices) để giúp tối ưu hóa các tài nguyên AWS, cải thiện hiệu suất, bảo mật, độ tin cậy và giảm chi phí cho hệ thống AWS của bạn.

+I would recommend option C: Use AWS Network Firewall to create the required rules for traffic inspection and traffic filtering for the production VPC.

+AWS Network Firewall is a managed firewall service that provides filtering for both inbound and outbound network traffic.
+It allows you to create rules for traffic inspection and filtering, which can help protect your production VPC.

+Option A: Amazon GuardDuty is a threat detection service, not a traffic inspection or filtering service.

+Option B: Traffic Mirroring is a feature that allows you to replicate and send a copy of network traffic from a VPC to another VPC or on-premises location.
+It is not a service that performs traffic inspection or filtering.

+Option D: AWS Firewall Manager is a security management service that helps you to centrally configure and manage firewalls across your accounts.
+It is not a service that performs traffic inspection or filtering.

+# QuickSight
+- Amazon QuickSight only support users(standard version) and groups (enterprise version). users and groups only exists without QuickSight.
+QuickSight don't support IAM.
+We use users and groups to view the QuickSight dashboard

+# MQ
+- NMS, AMQP, STOMP, MQTT, and WebSocket

+# Data exchange
+- AWS Data Exchange để truy cập dữ liệu đo từ xa của bên thứ ba

+# CloudWatch
+- A CloudWatch Events rule can be used to set up automatic email notifications for Medium to High Severity findings to the email address of your choice.
+You simply create an Amazon SNS topic and then associate it with an Amazon CloudWatch events rule.

+# Inspector:
+Inspector is more about identifying vulnerabilities and evaluating against security best practices.
+It does not detect compromise
+#